atomisthq/docs/docs/user/kubernetes.md

 access, you will need to ask someone who does to install the Atomist utilities in your cluster.

+If you want the Atomist Kubernetes utilities to report on and manage resources in several but not all namespaces, you can deploy the Atomist utilities using namespace-scoped mode multiple times, one time for each namespace you want reported on and managed.

 ### Cluster environment

 The Atomist Kubernetes utilities use the concept of a _cluster